ash-project/ash_graphql/documentation/topics/use-subscriptions-with-graphql.md

 First you'll need to do some setup, follow the the [setup guide](https://hexdocs.pm/absinthe/subscriptions.html#absinthe-phoenix-setup) in the absinthe docs, but instead of using `Absinthe.Pheonix.Endpoint` use `AshGraphql.Subscription.Endpoint`.

-Next, you need to also add the `AshGraphql.Subscription.Batcher` to your supervision tree.
+By default subscriptions are resolved synchronously as part of the mutation.
+This means that a resolver is run for every subscriber that is not deduplicated.
+If you have a lot of subscribers you can add the `AshGraphql.Subscription.Batcher` to your supervision tree, which batches up notifications and runs subscription resolution out-of-band.

 ```elixir
   @impl true